G-Global Homotopy Theory and Algebraic K-Theory: Comparison of the approaches

 \begin{thm} There is a unique model structure on $\cat{$\bm\Gamma$-$\bm G$-ParSumSSet}_*$ in which a map is a weak equivalence or fibration if and only if it so in the special $G$-global model structure on $\cat{$\bm\Gamma$-$\bm{E\mathcal M}$-$\bm G$-SSet}^\tau_*$.
 Moreover, the adjunction

 is a Quillen equivalence. \end{thm}

 One might be tempted to prove the theorem by first constructing a suitable level model structure and then Bousfield localizing.
-However, in this approach it is not clear a priori how the resulting weak equivalences in $\cat{$\bm\Gamma$-$\bm G$-ParSumSSet}_*$ relate to the $G$-global special weak equivalences of underlying $G$-global $\Gamma$-spaces.
-Instead, the main ingredient to our proof will be Theorem~\ref{thm:symmetric-products} established above.
-However, there are some pointset level issues we will have to deal with first.
+However, in this approach it is not clear \emph{a priori} how the resulting weak equivalences in $\cat{$\bm\Gamma$-$\bm G$-ParSumSSet}_*$ relate to the $G$-global special weak equivalences of underlying $G$-global $\Gamma$-spaces.

+Instead, we are going to transfer the special model structure directly, for which Theorem~\ref{thm:symmetric-products} established above will be the key ingredient.
+However, there are some point-set level issues we will have to deal with first.

 \begin{lemma} Let $X$ be any $G$-global $\Gamma$-space.
 Then $X\boxtimes\blank$ preserves $G$-global special weak equivalences. \begin{proof} The functor $X\times\blank$ preserves $G$-global special weak equivalences by Corollary~\ref{cor:product-special-homotopical}.
 If now $Y$ is any $G$-global $\Gamma$-space, then the inclusion $X\boxtimes Y\hookrightarrow X\times Y$ is a $G$-global level weak equivalence by Theorem~\ref{thm:boxtimes-em-homotopical}.
 Moreover, this is clearly natural in $Y$, so the claim follows by $2$-out-of-$3$. \end{proof} \end{lemma}